This page contains information that is no longer current but remains on our site for reference purposes.

 Beneficiaries must be eligible to perform the labor or services stated on the petition.
 Additional evidence may be requested in any case where a final decision cannot be made based solely on the evidence of record.
 Also, if a petition was denied on other grounds, or if the petitioner fails to submit requested evidence of the beneficiary’s continuing eligibility, the original denial of the case will be reaffirmed.

 The H-2A program allows U.S. employers to bring foreign nationals to the U.S. to fill temporary agricultural jobs.
 USCIS published a final rule affecting the program on Jan.
 17, 2009 which removed certain limitations on H-2A employers and adopted streamlining measures in order to encourage and facilitate the lawful employment of foreign temporary and seasonal agricultural workers.

-For more information on the H-2A nonimmigrant visa program and current Form I-129 processing times, visit www.uscis.gov or call the National Customer Service Center at (800) 375-5283.
+For more information on the H-2A nonimmigrant visa program and current Form I-129 processing times, visit www.uscis.gov or call the USCIS Contact Center at (800) 375-5283.